TryAtSoftware/Extensions/TryAtSoftware.Extensions.DependencyInjection.md

 # About us

 `Try At Software` is a software development company based in Bulgaria.
 We are mainly using `dotnet` technologies (`C#`, `ASP.NET Core`, `Entity Framework Core`, etc.) and our main idea is to provide a set of tools that can simplify the majority of work a developer does on a daily basis.

+# Getting started

+## Installing the package

+In order to use this library, you need to install the corresponding NuGet package beforehand.
+The simplest way to do this is to either use the `NuGet package manager`, or the `dotnet CLI`.

+Using the `NuGet package manager` console within Visual Studio, you can install the package using the following command:

+> Install-Package TryAtSoftware.Extensions.DependencyInjection

+Or using the `dotnet CLI` from a terminal window:

+> dotnet add package TryAtSoftware.Extensions.DependencyInjection